Bialbero di Casorzo

 The Bialbero di Casorzo (Italian: "double tree of Casorzo") is situated between Grana and Casorzo in Piedmont, Italy.
 It is a mulberry tree on which a cherry tree grows.
 The cherry tree rises well above the mulberry tree on which it stands.

-Epiphytical growing trees are not unusual, but they normally reach a small size and have a short lifespan, as there is normally not enough humus and space available where they grow.
+Epiphytic growing trees are not unusual, but they normally reach a small size and have a short lifespan, as there is normally not enough humus and space available where they grow.

 Large epiphytes like this one require that the "upper tree" have a root connection to the ground, for example by growing down through a hollow trunk.